-Disruption is never a good thing for animals – they love routine and their home is a haven for them, filled with familiar smells and noises, where they can curl up and hide if it all gets too much.
+Disruption is rarely a good thing for animals – they love routine and their home is a haven for them, filled with familiar smells and noises where they can curl up and hide if it all gets too much.

 Thankfully, there are some tried-and-tested tricks you can use to help your pet make the move to a new house, smoothly and with little fuss.
 Read on with our handy checklist:

 The fear of being abandoned is greater in dogs than cats but both need to be assured you are taking them with you to your new house.
 Keep your routines the same (especially if you have a dog).
 Sticking to the same hour for food and walks will reassure your pet that while their surroundings may have changed, nothing else has.